 If you read that term, it means the vinegar is in the purest form and it is more potent.
 You can use it with or without a mother for your hair.
 Those with ‘mother’ are mainly used for medicinal purposes.

 If we have to only differentiate between the two to rate which is better, then we have reasons why people prefer ACV (apple cider vinegar) over distilled (white vinegar).

-Both have almost the same properties; the only major difference is distilled vinegar is not as effective as ACV as the latter has a higher ratio of vitamins and minerals essential for hair.
+Both have almost the same properties; the only major difference is that distilled vinegar is not as effective as ACV as the latter has a higher ratio of vitamins and minerals essential for hair.

 Thus, ACV is most preferred by people with hair issues and in air treatments.
-The other difference is ACV has a strong pungent smell than the white vinegar.
+The other difference is ACV has a strong pungent smell than white vinegar.
 However, this can be balanced by adding any good hair oil.

-You are aware of both kinds of vinegar in detail but, if the confusion of whether it will suit your hair texture and tone, you must see a hair expert for the same.
+You are aware of both kinds of vinegar in detail but, if the confusion about whether it will suit your hair texture and tone, you must see a hair expert for the same.
 If you ask us as a conclusion, we would stick to apple cider vinegar as even the health experts and science favor the same as a perfect hair rinse.